-You have no doubt tried to make sure your employees are not put at risk of injury or work-related illness.
-Indeed, it is now recognised that a workplace can be physically safe and yet still be an unhealthy place to work.
-Increasingly, the issues of stress and mental health are becoming a cause for concern.
-Some have argued that this could be the next time bomb to hit the cost of doing business.
+Many employers have made provided adequate training and followed safety procedures, however, it is now recognised that a workplace can be physically safe and yet still be an unhealthy place to work.
+Increasingly, the issues of stress and mental health; known as psychosocial hazards, are becoming a cause for concern.

 - Constant work overload.